 The upstream/server side was a Hobart MCP board using the Hobart HPG protocol over a fragile serial connection.
 The downstream/client side needed a stable Modbus RTU presentation that could replace an older CAS-2700 workflow already known at the site.
 That meant Chipkin had to do more than translate points.
 The team had to replace a legacy operational pattern the customer already trusted.

 The first complication was that this was a custom-driver job.
 There was no plug-and-play public Hobart HPG workflow that the customer could configure alone.
-Chipkin had to build and support the custom driver, answer basic migration questions, and help the site understand where the live values now appeared inside QuickServer.
-In the old setup, the customer was used to browsing a familiar status page.
-In the QuickServer workflow, the live values had to be checked through the DA_Data array and corresponding Modbus presentation.
+Chipkin had to build and support the custom Hobart HPG driver, answer migration questions, and help the site understand where the live Hobart HPG values appeared inside QuickServer.

-The second complication was more stubborn: the gateway would connect, but the live Hobart values were still not behaving consistently.
-The customer reported that all of the fields are still zero in DA_Data, even with the hardware connected.
-That is exactly the kind of symptom that can waste days if the team treats it as a pure configuration problem when the real fault lives in the physical layer.
+The second complication was more stubborn: the gateway would connect, but the live Hobart HPG values were still not behaving consistently.
+The customer reported that all of the fields were still zero in the data array, even with the hardware connected.
+That is exactly the kind of symptom that wastes days if the team treats it as a pure mapping problem when the real fault lives in the physical serial layer.

-This project was a good fit for Chipkin because it required both custom protocol work and field-grade troubleshooting discipline.
-A generic gateway vendor could have supplied hardware, but the hard part here was the combination of a custom Hobart HPG driver, the need to preserve a legacy integration outcome, and the serial-layer debugging required to prove why the data stayed at zero.
+This project fit Chipkin because it required both custom protocol work and field-grade troubleshooting discipline.
+A generic gateway vendor could have supplied hardware, but the hard part here was the combination of a custom Hobart HPG driver, the need to preserve a legacy integration outcome, and the serial-layer debugging required to prove why the Hobart HPG data stayed at zero.

 Chipkin support did not stop at sending a file.
-The team clarified how the customer should read the mapped Modbus side, pushed for diagnostics when the live data stayed blank, and reproduced the same behavior on a Hobart test setup.
-That reproduction step mattered.
-It turned the troubleshooting from speculation into a specific explanation the customer could act on.
+The team clarified how the customer should read the mapped Modbus RTU side, pushed for diagnostics when the live Hobart HPG data stayed blank, and reproduced the same behavior on a Hobart test setup.
+That reproduction step mattered because it turned the troubleshooting from speculation into an actionable explanation.

-Chipkin first delivered the custom HPG driver and mapped the Hobart-side values so they could be exposed through Modbus RTU.
+Chipkin first delivered the custom Hobart HPG driver and mapped the Hobart-side values so they could be exposed through Modbus RTU.
 The support thread then shifted into commissioning mode.
-The customer asked where the live values should appear, Chipkin pointed them to the DA_Data array and the correct Modbus register access pattern, and the team used that as the primary validation surface instead of relying on the older CAS-2700 status-page habit.
+The customer asked where the live Hobart HPG values should appear, Chipkin pointed them to the data array and the correct Modbus access pattern, and the team used that as the primary validation surface instead of relying on the older CAS-2700 status-page habit.

 Legacy Gateway Replacement Results